 j.
 Decommissioning and Archiving

-Previous versions of policies will be retained by the Policy Program for future reference, but will not be posted on the Policy Website.
-With recommendation of UPAC and approval or the Cabinet, a responsible Policy Owner may decommission a policy when it is no longer applicable, where it has been changed into guidelines or procedures, or where it would be more effective to integrate it into another policy.
+Previous versions of university policies will be retained by the Policy Program for future reference but will not be posted on the Policy Website.
+With recommendation of UPAC and approval of the Cabinet, a responsible Policy Owner may decommission a policy when it is no longer applicable, where it has been changed into guidelines or procedures, or where it would be more effective to integrate it into another policy.

 Faculty, staff, and students are responsible for knowing, understanding, and complying with policies that relate to their position, employment, or enrollment at the university.
 Policy Owners are responsible for following the policy development and implementation process established by this policy, communicating their policies effectively, reviewing and updating their policies regularly, and monitoring their policies for compliance and effectiveness.